takaebato/rack-dev_insight/README.md

 | duration  | SQL execution time.                                     | Float  | required |

 #### Insert middleware manually

+Need to insert the middleware into your application's middleware stack.

 For example, when using [Hanami](https://github.com/hanami/hanami):